akshitabiju/Akshita-Biju/README.md

 ## Looking Ahead

-The next generation of software won't be defined by AI alone—it will be defined by engineers who know how to build trustworthy systems around it.
+The next generation of software won't be defined by AI alone - it will be defined by engineers who know how to build trustworthy systems around it.

 I'm particularly interested in exploring how software engineering, AI, and cybersecurity converge to create applications that are intelligent, resilient, and secure by design.